jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05b.md

 In what chiefe points the foundations of Magick and Cabalie consists.
 In these 3 chief points consists all the foundation of the Magicall, and Cabalisticall Art, by which wee may obtain whatsoever we desire, so that to us Christians nothing is impossible.

 But wee shall desist to treat here of more things concerning these and other monuments of Cabalie, spoken of sufficiently in the book of Visions.
 I refer you thither, that you may see how wonderfully Christ the Son of God works by his Angells in us Christians, and the faithfull, and how brotherly he is conversant with us.
-Whence we are the true Angels, and[Pg 131] members of Christ, as hee is our head, as hee is in us, so we live in him, as is taught in the booke of the Lords Supper.
+Whence we are the true Angels, and[Pg 131] members of Christ, as he  is our head, as he  is in us, so we live in him, as is taught in the booke of the Lords Supper.

-What is the vertue of the Tincture of Philosophers.
+What is the virtue of the Tincture of Philosophers.
 But to returne to our purpose concerning Minerall signes, and especially concerning the Coruscation of Metalline veins, we must know, that as Metals, which are yet in their first being, send forth their Coruscation, i.e. Signes, so also the Tincture of Philosophers, which changeth all imperfect Metals into Silver, and Gold (or White Metals into Silver, and Red into Gold) puts forth its proper signs like unto Coruscation, if it be Astrally perfected, and prepared.
 For as soon as a small quantity of it is cast upon a fluxil metall, so that they mixe together in the fire; there ariseth a naturall Coruscation, and brigthnesse, like to that of fine Gold, or Silver in a test, which then is a signe that that Gold, or Silver, is freed and purged without all manner of addition of other Metals.

 How the Tincture of Philosophers is made astrall.